Code-Interfaces/encode_decode_images/README.md

 - The colors you see are exactly what the computer "sees" at each pixel location
 - The numbers printed to the console are the actual numeric values that create those colors

-## Conclusion

-Congratulations!
-You now understand the basics of how images are represented as pixels in computers.
-This foundation will help you explore more advanced image processing and computer vision topics.

 Remember:

 - Images are just arrays of numbers